KristianKermedchiev/Softuni-JavaScript/Softuni - Advanced course/03. Objects and Composition/README.md

 In this lecture we covered the following topics:

-Arrays and Nested Arrays
+Objects and Composition

-• Arrays (definition, accessing elements, properties and methods);
+• Objects (object and properties);

-• Nested Arrays (definition, loop through nested arrays, manipulate data).
+• JSON;

+• Object Composition;

+• Modular Code.